In this interview with Analytics India Magazine, Parthasarathy Vallabhajosyula talks about Analytics Quotient and the analytics industry as a whole.

 PV: Our most critical challenge is always to live up to the expectations our clients have of us.
 Over the years, our clients have entrusted us with high-impact projects that are critical to the business, and we have embraced the opportunity to partner with them as they redefine how they use analytics within their businesses.
 This is both the biggest challenge and the greatest thrill of being a young, ambitious start-up.
 We take this responsibility very seriously and are always trying to execute our plans keeping this expectation in mind.

 In general, analytics start-ups like ours always face the challenge of doing more with less.
 In that regard, we are always hungry for resources – great people, efficient sources of capital, space, time.
+Getting people into the company at the right time and equipping them with key skills is fundamental to the success of our business, and we are always focused on getting this right.

-Partha is a post-graduate from MICA, Ahmedabad and prior to founding Analytics Quotient he worked as Director-client services for Marketics technologies (India) Pvt. ltd.
+Partha is a post-graduate from MICA, Ahmedabad and prior to founding Analytics Quotient, he worked as Director-client services for Marketics technologies (India) Pvt.
+Ltd.